Coloring of Graphs Avoiding Bicolored Paths of a Fixed Length: Conclusions

 \section{Conclusions}

-In this paper, we introduced a variation of the star coloring problem by forbidding a family different than double stars to be bicolored, such as paths of a fixed length and cycles that are longer than some fixed $k.$ We could study only one family of graphs and investigating these colorings for other graph families, such as higher dimensional grids and tori would be interesting.
-In the following, we summarize some questions that remain open. \begin{itemize} \item The method used in Theorem~\ref{cixcj} for $s_5(C_p\square C_q)$ could not be generalized to the case when either $p$ or $q$ is 5. \item We observe that $s_k(G(2,m))=3$ for all $m \geq 3$, $k\geq 5$, and $s_k(G(3,m))=3$ for all $m \geq 3$ and $k \geq 6$.
-By the definition of $P_k$-coloring, we need at least three colors and a 3-coloring is possible as shown below.
+In this paper, we introduce a variation of the star coloring problem by forbidding a family different than double stars to be bicolored, such as paths of a fixed length and cycles that are longer than some fixed integer $k.$ We discuss below some questions that remain open.

-One could possibly find $s_k(G(n,m))$ and $s_k(C_p\square C_q)$ for all $k$ using methods similar to ours. \item It would be interesting to obtain a bound similar to Theorem~\ref{upperboundofP_k} for $a_k(G)$ of any graph $G.$ \end{itemize}